mahimalolla/livespeechinterpreter/README.md

 The system converts spoken language into translated speech with low latency, making multilingual conversations accessible in civic, public-sector, healthcare, and everyday settings.

-Built entirely using **Google Cloud technologies**, Voxlate focuses on:
+Built entirely using **Google Cloud technologies**, our product focuses on:

 -   Real-time streaming architecture